imagekit-developer/imagekit-ios/README.md

 | progress      | ((Progress) -> Void) | Optional. |
 | completion      | (Result<(HTTPURLResponse?, UploadAPIResponse?), Error>) -> Void | Required. |

+> [!Note]
-Note: Sending a JWT that has been used in the past will result in a validation error.
+> Sending a JWT that has been used in the past will result in a validation error.
 Even if your previous request resulted in an error, you should always send a new JWT as the token parameter.

+> [!Warning]
-Warning: JWT must be generated on the server-side because it is generated using your account's private API key.
+> JWT must be generated on the server-side because it is generated using your account's private API key.
 This field is required for authentication when uploading a file from the client-side.

 Sample Usage
 ```swift